 When this expulsion occurs, it flings lava violently into the air and, when this lava falls around the vent, it builds up to form a circular or oval-shaped cone, with a bowl-shaped crater at the top.

 A cinder cone is a steep conical hill of loose pyroclastic fragments, such as either volcanic clinkers, volcanic ash, or cinder that has been built around a volcanic vent.
 The pyroclastic fragments are formed by explosive eruptions or lava fountains from a single, typically cylindrical, vent.https://en.wikipedia.org/wiki/Cinder_cone

 These types of volcanoes are also known as stratovolcanoes.
-Popular examples of which include, Mount Rainier, Mount Fuji, and Mount Cotopaxi.
-Within these volcanoes is a conduit system whereby magma from deep within the earth’s core is allowed to flow through to the surface of the earth.
+Popular examples of which include Mount Rainier, Mount Fuji, and Mount Cotopaxi.
+Within these volcanoes is a conduit system whereby magma from deep within the earth’s core is allowed to flow through to the planet’s surface.